NguHE/NguHE/README.md

 # Introducing Myself 🙋🏻‍♀️
 Hi there!
 I'm Hui En, a self-taught and currently master student in data engineering from Malaysia.
-With a background in agricultural science (major in aquaculture), I transitioned to data in 2023.
+With a background in agricultural science (major in aquaculture), I transitioned to data field in 2023.

 🏫 I'm currently a master student in Asia Pacific University, Malaysia